Optimus5734/Book-Store-MERN/read.md

 {
     Vite is a build tool and development server that is primarily designed for building web applications using modern JavaScript frameworks like Vue.js and React.
 It aims to provide a faster and more efficient development experience compared to traditional build tools, especially during development and testing phases.
 }
-now use of tailwind css
+now use of tailwind  css thats for frontend